 As a largely bedroom community, demand for housing in Fairhaven is generally dependent on the regional South Coast and Providence area and to some degree the Boston economy.
 Closer at hand, the employment-driven portion of housing demand is tied closely to the future of the Acushnet Company, the SouthCoast Hospital Group and other large employers.
-With approximately one-quarter of employment in retail and hospitality related jobs, the local job base pays wages below the average for the state as a whole, although the working waterfront generally has good paying jobs.
+With approximately one-quarter of employment in retail and hospitality related jobs according to the 2021 American Community Survey 5-Year Estimates, the local job base pays wages below the average for the state as a whole, although the working waterfront generally has good paying jobs.

-Recent Developments (2020-2022):
+Recent Developments (2020-2023):

-Recently, with the rise of Short Term Rentals (STR) and the Covid-19 pandemic, the housing market has been very hot for the last couple of years and housing prices have been increasing precipitously.
-The Town just adopted a Short Term Rentals bylaw that will cap the number of STR allowed in Town and limit them from driving housing prices up too much and decreasing the availability of long-term rental housing.
-The Covid-19 pandemic has added to a rise in house prices as people are escaping the cities.
+Recently, with the rise of Short-Term Rentals (STR) and the Covid-19 pandemic, the housing market has been very hot for the last couple of years and housing prices have been increasing precipitously as noted earlier.
+The Town recently adopted a Short-Term Rentals bylaw in June 2021 that will cap the number of STR allowed in Town and limit them from driving housing prices up too much and decreasing the availability of long-term rental housing.
+The Covid-19 pandemic also added to a rise in house prices as people are escaping the cities.
 Expanding rental housing choices for the relatively large number of low-wage workers employed in the community's retail and hospitality industries represents one area of focus indicated by the economic character of the community.

-The Planning Department is spearheading an effort to create a 40R Overlay District in the already developed commercial parts of Town that would allow for higher-density mixed-use developments that could increase the number of residential units with at least 20% of them required to be affordable.
+As previously covered, the Planning Department is spearheading an effort to create a 40R Overlay District in the already developed commercial parts of Town that would allow for higher-density mixed-use developments that could increase the number of residential units with at least 20% of them required to be affordable.